gardiol/dashboard/README.md

 There is a second setting you need to specify:
     BASE_URL="/"

-that needs to point to your dashboard base-url so that the *site.css* can be found.
-The monitor will require the *.ok* and *.ko* classes to be defined.
+Each "page" of information is built on specific templates under the "monitor/templates" folder, you can edit those to fit your output style.
+The monitor will also require a **monitor.css** file located under the BASE_URL folder.

 ### List of possible monitors